Canon 5D Mark IV vs M6

 One feature that is present on the 5D Mark IV, but is missing on the M6 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The M6 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D Mark IV does not have a selfie-screen.

 The 5D Mark IV writes its imaging data to Compact Flash or SDXC cards, while the M6 uses SDXC cards.
 The 5D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the M6 only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark IV and Canon EOS M6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.